ubytedev/WorkerUpstreamNotify/README.md

 # Worker Upstream Notify

-Extending GenericActivityFramework, WorkerUpstreamNotify allows workers to send notifications to its higher initiator
+Extending GenericActivityFramework, WorkerUpstreamNotify introduces functionality for workers to send generic notifications to its higher initiator.